-Table 5: CMC RD Feature Restrictions
+Table 6: CMC RD Feature Restrictions

-Feature Restriction CMC Remote Destination Association The following ng restrictions apply: associate a CMC device to one remote ion only. .
-If the ex ad user is deleted then its essentiated nd user is deleted, then its associated evice and the RD (Remote Destination) leleted.
+Feature Restriction CMC Remote Destination Association The followin g restrictions apply: associate a CMC device to one remote ion only. nd user is deleted, then its associated evice and the RD (Remote Destination) deleted.
 Note Even if the Enable Mobility check box is checked or unchecked, the CMC and the RD is unaffected.
 The CMC device is not deleted.
 Note Cisco Unified Communications Manager does not support call handle preservation for CMC devices.